rishiraj/random/efficient_rag.md

 client.upload_file("llmrag", "random_topics.pdf")
 ```

-## The Impact of Indexify's LLMARRAG Pipeline
+## The Impact of LLMARRAG Pipeline

 Indexify's innovative pipeline has the potential to revolutionize the way RAG systems process and utilize mixed context texts.
 By addressing the limitations of existing approaches and leveraging cutting-edge technologies, our solution offers several key benefits: